-SEMESTERS AND CREDIT HOURS: The ACC Academic Calendar is based on a 12 credit hour semester.
+SEMESTERS AND CREDIT HOURS: Point University's Academic Calendar is based on a 12 credit hour semester.
 Courses are offered on a semester-hour basis.
 Three semester hours (or three credit hours) signifies that a course meets for one four-hour period per week for five weeks, with additional outside assignments completed with their peers in a project team.